 Can people become saved after the rapture?
 Can you tell me where to find it in the Bible?

-First, let me refer to an earlier question and answer which presented a study about the prophetic future.
+The study Prophecy of the Future describes the prophetic future as explained in the Bible.
 In that study we saw that the rapture occurred at the begining of the tribulation period (1 Thess 4:16-17).
 That same passage also tells us the Old Testament saints will be resurrected just before the Christians are raptured.

 For the Lord Himself will descend from heaven with a shout, with the voice of the archangel, and with the trumpet of God; and the dead in Christ shall rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air, and thus we shall always be with the Lord.
 (NASB) 1 Thess 4:16-17